nolliegray/stepiii/README.md

 ## Perform - Mute, Repeats & Cycle
 **[V] Perform & Presets**
 This button toggles the Perform and Presets page.
+Holding **[V]** and pressing a mute or a preset will toggle all mutes or presets in a column.

 **[W] Mutes**
 The far right column is a global mute for each track.
 A track is muted when its button is off and will play when lit.